 In response to the continually changing threat landscape, businesses are facing a growing set of rules and regulations that they must follow to show they are doing what’s necessary to keep sensitive information safe.
-The requirements that businesses in certain industries must meet are extensive and can require significant time and resources to fulfill.
+The requirements that businesses in specific industries must meet are extensive and can require significant time and resources to fulfill.
 Noncompliance, however, can result in sizeable fines, bad press and even the loss of the business.

 Compliance as a Service can be the answer your clients and prospects are looking for.
-A managed service provider (MSP) with expertise in regulatory requirements and standards for a specific industry can help its clients stay in compliance systematically and cost-effectively.
+A managed service provider (MSP) with expertise in regulatory requirements and standards for a specific industry can help its clients stay compliant systematically and cost-effectively.
 MSPs can manage needs, automating processes to take the burden of manual recordkeeping and documentation from internal staff.
 MSPs can also leverage their technical expertise to implement compliant security solutions and monitor and maintain them.

 Suppose you work with businesses in these verticals.
 In that case, you may be leaving money on the table and missing an opportunity to build solid, long-term business relationships if you aren’t providing Compliance as a Service:

 Healthcare providers and business associates must comply with Health Insurance Portability and Accountability Act (HIPAA) provisions.
 HIPAA includes the Privacy Rule, Security Rule, and Breach Notification Rule.
 Compliance solution provider Compliancy Group describes HIPAA compliance as “a living culture that healthcare organizations must implement into their business to protect the privacy, security, and integrity of protected health information.”
 HIPAA compliance requires audits and remediation plans to address gaps that audits uncover, developing formal policies, employee training, compliance documentation, and business associate management.
 It also has strict notification requirements in case of a data breach.

 Compliance as a Service providers serving healthcare organizations can provide periodic auditing and gap analysis, remediation, development and updates to policies and procedures, employee training, reporting and incident response.